Step 2: Run Your Program

 When you created a new solution, you actually built a program that runs.
 It doesn't do much yet—it just displays an empty window that shows Form1 in the title bar.
 But it does run, as you're about to find out.

 For a video version of this topic, see Tutorial 1: Create a Picture Viewer in Visual Basic - Video 1 or Tutorial 1: Create a Picture Viewer in C# - Video 1.
+These videos use an earlier version of Visual Studio, so there are slight differences in some menu commands and other user interface elements.
+However, the concepts and procedures work similarly in the current version of Visual Studio.

 To go to the next tutorial step, see Step 3: Set Your Form Properties.